brutella/hc/README.md

 [![Build Status](https://travis-ci.org/brutella/hc.svg)](https://travis-ci.org/brutella/hc)

-[HomeControl][homecontrol] is an implementation of the [HomeKit][homekit] Accessory Protocol (HAP) to create your own HomeKit accessory in [Go](https://golang.org).
+HomeControl is an implementation of the [HomeKit][homekit] Accessory Protocol (HAP) to create your own HomeKit accessory in [Go](https://golang.org).
 [HomeKit][homekit] is a set of protocols and libraries to access devices for Home Automation. ~~The actual protocol documentation is only available to MFi members.~~ A non-commercial version of the documentation is now available on the [HomeKit developer website](https://developer.apple.com/homekit/).

 You can use this library to make existing Home Automation devices HomeKit compatible.
 I've already developed the following HomeKit bridges with in: